How to Fix Lenovo Plugged In Not Charging Problem

 1. Download and install Advanced Driver Updater.

 3. Update the battery device driver by clicking the Update driver link.
-However, if you want to update all outdated drivers, paid version of Advanced Driver Updater is required.
+However, if you want to update all outdated drivers, a paid version of Advanced Driver Updater is required.

 update all outdated driver